psychoinformatics-de/rdm-course/_episodes/03-remote-collaboration.md

 {: .output}

-This is one of the files originally added through `datalad download-url`, and this information was preserved - first line lists "web" as source, and the exact link is shown at the bottom.
+This is one of the files originally added through `datalad download-url`, and this information was preserved - the first line lists "web" as source, and the exact link is shown at the bottom.
 Next, there is a line labeled "origin", which means the location from which the dataset was cloned.
 And finally, there is the current dataset.